paulh4x/ComfyUI_PHRenderFormerWrapper/README.md

 -   **RenderFormer Lighting**: Creates a configurable emissive light source.

 #### Animation
--   **RenderFormer Camera Target**: Creates a camera animation sequence by interpolating between a start and end camera state (position, look-at, FOV).
+-   **RenderFormer Camera Target**: Creates a camera animation sequence by defining a start and end camera state (position, look-at, FOV).
--   **RenderFormer Lighting Target**: Creates a light animation sequence by interpolating between a start and end light state (position, rotation, scale, and emission).
+-   **RenderFormer Lighting Target**: Creates a light animation sequence by defining a start and end light state (position, rotation, scale, and emission).

 #### Utilities
 -   **RenderFormer Mesh Combine**: Combines multiple `MESH` outputs into a single object list.
 -   **RenderFormer Lighting Combine**: A powerful node that enables multi-light animation.
-It accepts any combination of static lights and animated light sequences, and outputs two complete lists: one for the start frame and one for the end frame.
-This allows for complex, synchronized lighting animations.
+It accepts any combination of static lights (`LIGHTING`) and animated lights (`LIGHTING_SEQUENCE`), and outputs a single, unified `LIGHTING_SEQUENCE` ready for the Scene Builder.
+It also outputs the `start_frame_lighting` separately for a direct, convenient connection.
 -   **RenderFormer Remesh**: Simplifies the geometry of a mesh to a target face count using `pymeshlab`.
 -   **RenderFormer Random Colors**: Applies random vertex colors to a mesh for creative effects or debugging.